Managing Daemons

 Requirements

-- macOS: Standalone binary only — Docker Desktop doesn't allow access to host interfaces
+- macOS: Standalone binary — Docker Desktop doesn't allow access to host interfaces.
+Installs as a launchd service.

-- Windows: Standalone binary only — Docker Desktop doesn't allow access to host interfaces
+- Windows: Standalone binary — Docker Desktop doesn't allow access to host interfaces.
+Installs as a Windows service (native SCM), or via the signed MSI.

 Creating a Daemon